What is Cochrane's COVID-19 Study Register?

 The three primary data sources for Cochrane's COVID-19 Study Register are the publicly available trial registry platforms: ClinicalTrials.gov and the WHO's International Clinical Trials Registry Platform (ICTRP), and the National Library of Medicine's bibliographic database PubMed.

-Secondary data sources are currently being assessed for unique content and data quality.
-Currently in production are preprint records from medRxiv.
+Secondary data sources are assessed continuously for unique content and data quality.
+Currently in production are preprint records from medRxiv compiled by the Stephen B. Thacker CDC Library COVID-19 Research Articles Downloadable Database.

 We’ll update our list of sources as new references are included in the register.